appwrite/appwrite/docs/references/users/update-user-prefs.md

 Update the user preferences by its unique ID.
 The object you pass is stored as is, and replaces any previous value.
+The maximum allowed prefs size is 16384 characters and throws error if exceeded.